top of page

 My Publications

-Submitted papers
+Submitted papers and preprints

 GLMcat: An R Package for Generalized Linear Models for Categorical Responses